Crossed product algebras and generalized entropy for subregions: Subregions in AdS/CFT

-From the algebraic perspective, there is a simple reason that the causal wedge cannot be the appropriate bulk dual: it is not causally complete.
+In the context of bulk reconstruction, one typically considers causally complete regions in the boundary---for example, the causal diamond of a given spacelike interval.
+Since, as mentioned previously, Haag duality holds for any boundary subalgebra $\frak{A}_B$ in the CFT, this implies that $\frak{A}_{B}=\frak{A}_{B''}$.
+The duality between bulk and boundary subalgebras then suggests that the corresponding bulk subalgebra should satisfy this as well, i.e., $\frak{A}_b=\frak{A}_{b''}$.
+This is trivially satisfied if $b$ is also causally complete, i.e., $b=b''$.
+While this is technically a sufficient rather than necessary condition, it is the most natural from the holographic perspective above.\footnote{That is, given Haag duality, $b=b''$ immediately implies $\frak{A}_b=\frak{A}_{b''}$, but the converse does not necessarily hold.
+By ``natural'', we mean that this ensures the same relations between algebras resp. subregions and their commutants resp. complements on both sides of the holographic dictionary.} The causal wedge, however, is \emph{not} causally complete.
 This is a consequence of the fact that the conformal boundary is timelike rather than spacelike, which implies that there are technically no Cauchy surfaces in AdS since null rays can always propagate around any spacelike surface at infinity \cite{Hawking:1973uf}.
-Since a von Neumann algebra is by definition closed in the weak topology, the associated spacetime region must be causally complete \cite{JeffersonAQFT}.
-Thus, the type III$_1$ subalgebra $\frak{A}_b$ dual to the boundary algebra $\frak{A}_B$ cannot be the algebra of the causal wedge.
+Thus, if we demand the same relations between algebras/subregions and their commutants on both sides of the duality, then the type III$_1$ subalgebra $\frak{A}_b$ dual to the boundary algebra $\frak{A}_B$ cannot be the algebra of the causal wedge.

 Of course, one could argue that this technicality has an equally technical fix: simply take the causal completion of the bulk causal wedge.
 And in fact, in vacuum, this is precisely the entanglement wedge.
 To see why the causal completion of the causal wedge cannot be the bulk dual in general however, consider the case where the boundary region $B$ consists of (the causal domain of dependence of) two disjoint intervals in the vacuum state.
 Provided the total spacelike extent of these two intervals is less than half the boundary, the bulk dual $b$ will consist of two disjoint regions as shown in the left panel of fig. \ref{fig:switch}.
 When the spacelike extent exceeds half the boundary however, there is a discontinuous change in the bulk due to a switchover in which of the two sets of possible entangling surfaces becomes minimal \cite{Almheiri:2014lwa}.
 The bulk dual $b$ after the switchover is illustrated in the right panel of fig. \ref{fig:switch}.
 Note that the causal wedge does not undergo a switchover, since it is not defined by any extremality condition.
 In this case, the question of whether to use the causal or entanglement wedge has profound consequences, since only in the latter case can we reconstruct the operator in the center of the bulk (indicated by the black dot) in $\frak{A}_B$.